Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Discussion

-In addition to the standardized questionnaires, participants provided positive qualitative feedback across all locomotion strategies, although each evaluated only one method.
+In addition to the standardized questionnaires, participants provided positive qualitative feedback (open-ended verbal comments collected during and immediately after the session) across all locomotion strategies, although each evaluated only one method.
 Teleportation was commonly described as intuitive and easy to adapt to, contributing to a smooth experience.
 Voice-based steering was perceived as natural due to its similarity to real-world walking and the feeling of continuous movement throughout navigation.
 However, participants occasionally attempted to use command variations beyond the predefined set, which sometimes led to unrecognized inputs.
+This mirrors earlier observations that grammar-based voice interfaces can be straightforward to learn and use, but may restrict phrasing flexibility when interaction is limited to predefined commands or utterance patterns~\cite{ferracani2017natural,calandra2022comparison,hombeck2023tell}.
 The LLM-driven approach received particularly positive feedback.
 Many participants described it as highly intuitive, engaging, and enjoyable to use.
 In fact, during the demo scene, some users experimented with different phrasings, suggesting that the open-ended input style encouraged curiosity, exploration, and deeper engagement with the virtual environment.
+We interpret this as an important qualitative benefit of context-aware language input: instead of only issuing directional controls, users could test how the system understood the scene and formulate navigation goals in their own words.
+This suggests that LLM-driven locomotion may support more exploratory forms of interaction, which should be studied directly in future work.
 However, there were a few instances where the system failed to understand commands, mainly due to limitations in the speech-to-text module.